noureisawy/facewatchdesktop/README.md

    ```

-Contributing:
-If you would like to contribute to the desktop application, please follow the guidelines outlined in the CONTRIBUTING.md file in the repository.

 Quick Document for the Whole Project

 The Facewatch project is a health monitoring system that utilizes facial recognition and machine learning algorithms to detect and predict various health conditions.
 The project consists of a backend server and a desktop application.